trkrkn/datascienceforfinance/README.md

 # data science for finance

-testing the value of github for this class
+This is a repository for the notebooks of the class `Data Science for Finance`